 In 2008, Gus founded Overwhelmed by Grace to share the life and message of God’s grace with men and women everywhere.
 It is Gus’ desire to see men and women who are overwhelmed by grace be living examples of integrity in the home, the market place, and the community.

-Gus currently resides in Paso Robles, California with his wife of 45 years, Karen.
-He has three grown children and 11 grandchildren, and 2 great-grandchildren.
+Gus currently resides in Bastrop, Texas with his wife Karen.
+He has three grown children and 11 grandchildren, and 4 great-grandchildren.